JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 2 Part 2.md

 Which data obfuscation technique is intended to be reversible?
 - Tokenization: In tokenization, sensitive values are replaced with a unique identifier using a lookup table.

+## Software Quality Assurance

+What type of organization does the U.S. government use when developing sensitive hardware?
+- Trusted foundry: The U.S. government uses a trusted foundry when developing sensitive hardware.
+Trusted foundries are certified to produce sensitive hardware.

+Which language would be a target for a decompiler during reverse engineering?
+- C++: C++ would be a target for a decompiler during reverse engineering.

+Which kind of testing checks for unexpected side effects of a code change?
+- Regression:
+    - Stress testing: Stress testing is another term for load testing and is used to simulate real activity on the system to verify that it is able to handle the maximum expected load.
+    - Beta testing: Beta testing is performed by a group of consumers.
+    - UAT: User Acceptance Testing (UAT) is usually the final phase in software testing where end-users use the software with real world transactions.

+_____ is usually the final stage in code testing.
+- UAT: User Acceptance Testing (UAT) is usually the final phase in software testing.